-Thanks to a generous gift from the Little Harbor Charitable Foundation, we opened a new exhibit, the Naturalist Study.
-The Naturalist Study is a place where children and families can examine specimens from nature and explore elements from the natural world.
+The Naturalist's Study, sponsored by a generous gift from Little Harbor Charitable Foundation, is a place where children and families can examine specimens from nature and explore elements from the natural world.

 The Naturalist Study features a long piece of live edge black walnut, sealed and mounted as a scientist’s desk.
 This beautiful piece of wood was donated by Highland Hardwoods of Brentwood.
 On the wall above the desk are custom-made display cabinets housing delicate specimens like the Abenaki artifacts and the stuffed Beaver on loan to the museum.